carpentries/instructor-training/episodes/08-motivation.md

 It can be difficult to avoid these demotivators entirely.
-Some people are so used to making fun of Windows-users with their friends, or talking about how terrible Excel is that they initially fail to realize they're doing it while teaching.
+Some people are so used to making fun of Windows-users with their friends, or talking about how terrible Excel is that they initially fail to realize they are doing it while teaching.
 Teaching yourself to avoid these types of comments takes practice, but is well worth the effort.
 No one likes to be made fun of, and talking badly about people who use GUIs, or who are not writing their thesis in LaTeX is unlikely to make them excited about learning your